Activity Packet - 5 Steps / 5 Days

 Have you come across compelling discussion prompts?
 What caught your attention?
 Is there something new you would like to try?

 Check the Tips & Resources page for research, ideas, and tips.

 Learn by doing!
-There's a discussion waiting for you in the in the Sharing & Feedback forum to kick things off.
+There's a discussion waiting for you in the Open Forum to kick things off.

 Suggested timeframe for completion: by end of day Wednesday

 Step 2 - Draft it!

 Now that you have considered the why and how of your discussion prompt, you're ready to create your first draft.

 What is your starting point?
 During the research phase did you land on one of these?

 - I found the perfect discussion prompt and will use it as is.
 Here's why.

 - I found a good discussion prompt but will modify it.
 Here’s how.